dm0-/installer/README.md

 ### Fedora

-**Support different Fedora releases.**  The Fedora container is signed with a different key for each release, so in order to use anything other than the latest version, a list of keys for supported releases needs to be maintained.
+**Support different Fedora releases.**  The Fedora container is signed with a different key for each release, so in order to use anything other than the latest version, a keyring for supported releases needs to be maintained.

 **Report when the image should be updated.**  When a system saves the RPM database and has network access, it should automatically check Fedora updates for enhancements, bug fixes, and security issues so it can create a report advising when an updated immutable image should be created and applied.
 I will probably implement this in a custom package in my local repo and integrate it with a real monitoring server, but I am noting it here in case I decide to add it to the base system and put a report in root's MOTD (to provide the information without assumptions about network monitoring).
 The equivalent can be done for CentOS or via GLSAs, but Fedora is my priority here.